 You have two essays to write for this section.
 Both are required, but the second prompt offers you two potential choices.

 The first prompt, which you have 100 to 150 words to answer, reads:

 This is a pretty straightforward question—it's a version of the popular "Why This College?" essay.
 You wouldn't be applying to Tufts if you didn't already know that you wanted to go there, right?
 But always be aware that every other student applying to Tufts also knows that it's a good school.
 You can't just list qualifications back them; you have to dive a little deeper than that.

 Tufts wants to know here is not just what attracts you to the college, but also what you'll bring to it.
 Let your enthusiasm and fresh ideas shine!

 The second prompt is a little more complex.
 It also has a word count of 200 to 250, but includes two options you must choose from:

 Now we'd like to know a little more about you.
-Please respond to one of the following two questions.
+Please respond to one of the following three questions.

 These two prompts are a great way to tell the admissions office more about yourself, particularly if you have extracurricular interests that you haven't had the opportunity to discuss yet.